gbif/jekyll-hp-base-theme/pages/data-exploration-config.md

 ```
 var siteConfig = {
   // along with whatever other properties you have.
 E.g. your 'rootPredicate'
+  occurrence: {
     defaultTableColumns: ['features', 'country', 'coordinates', 'year', 'basisOfRecord', 'dataset', 'publisher', 'catalogNumber', 'recordedBy', 'identifiedBy'] // the first column will always be scientificName, that cannot be changed
+  }
 };
 ```
 The currently available column names can be seen in the [code](https://github.com/gbif/gbif-web/blob/master/packages/react-components/src/search/OccurrenceSearch/config/tableConfig.js#L18) as the property `name`.